ldynia/archcolider/ADRs/2001 System remind user to add a review for a meal if it wasn't done before.md

 Date: 2020-10-29

-Busines Driver nr: 2.001

-Busines Driver: System remind user to add a review for a meal if it wasn't done before.
+Busines Driver nr: 2.001 - System remind user to add a review for a meal if it wasn't done before.

 ## Status